 On March 27, TUI AG (owner of 3 cruise companies - TUI, Marella UK, Hapag-Lloyd) loaned from KfW Bank (state-owned, Germany's 3rd largest) EUR 1,8 billion (~USD 2,01 B) to its existing credit - to total EUR 3,1 billion (cash and Revolving Credit Facility).
 Besides its cruise shipping services, TUI AG also temporarily suspended its flight-, hotel- and tour divisions operations.

-On April 9, CDC announced that 20 cruise liners currently docked/anchored in the USA have confirmed or suspected COVID-19 cases among their staff-crew.
-In the same statement, CDC extended its "No Sail Order" (departures from the USA) through July 24.
+On April 9, CDC announced that 20 cruise liners currently docked/anchored in the USA have confirmed or suspected COVID-19 cases among their crew.
+In the same statement, CDC extended its "No Sail Order" (departures from the USA) through July 24 (incl).
 On July 16, it was extended through September 30 (incl), and on Sept 30th CDC extended it through October 31 (ex-USA cruises resume on November 1).
 Reportedly, CDC Director (Robert Redfield) wanted an extension through February 2021 but was overruled by the White House (Trump administration).